robert-jacques/robert-jacques/README.md

 - 🖥️ I’m currently working on projects in Data Science, Data Visualisation, Data Analysis and Data & Society
 - 🌼 I’m currently learning about EVERYTHING!
 It's all been new to me, but it's exhilarating and I'm getting there!
 - 👀 Ask me about my previous career!
 From Optometrist → Data Scientist!
-- ⚡ Beyond the world of Data Science, I love watching sports ⚽ 🏉, listening to music 🎵 and enjoying real ale and craft beer 🍺!
+- ⚡ Beyond the world of Data Science, I love watching sports ⚽ 🏉, listening to music 🎵 and enjoying real ale and craft beer! 🍺

 📧 My personal email address is: <robert.jacques@tutanota.com>.
 Please feel free to get in touch!